l31rb4g/offapt/README.md

 `./offapt.sh [package name]`

 You can run this command as many times as you want.
 The packages will be downloaded as .deb files.
+This command will create a .debs folder, with one subfolder for each package downloaded.

 ---

-This will create a .debs/ folder.

 2. Tar the .debs folder and send it to the machine without internet access